 Here are six great independent Massachusetts bookstores that offer a sense of community, unique ambiance, great customer service, hard-to-find titles, and the chance to support the local economy…

-The Book Bear at 80 Main St. in West Brookfield (Tel.
+The Quaboag Book Shop at 80 West Main St. in West Brookfield (Tel.
 508-867-8705) offers 90,000 or so used, rare and out-of-print books in its pleasant, quiet warehouse-like setting.
 It’s hard to know where to start — and there’s no computer system to track book availability — but the selection is phenomenal and you’re sure to find a book that reflects your literary interests.
 The prices are often a “must-read,” too, often at impressively low prices.
 I suppose a cash-only policy on used books has that positive effect.
 Nice to see, too, the staff setting a nice tone by displaying a truly impressive knowledge of, and passion for books!

 Medfield has Park Street Books (508-242-3083), the largest children’s bookstore in New England, with about 200,000 books onsite and hundreds of

 thousands more stored offsite.
-Owner Jim James recently moved his business virtually around the corner to its new 504 Main St. location that features two floors of books, as well as toys, puzzles, board games, apparel with local town names, and a pottery studio.
+Owner Jim James’s wonderful independent bookstore features two floors of books, as well as toys, puzzles, board games, apparel with local town names, and a pottery studio.
 The setting is cozy and welcoming including couches, chairs, fireplace ambient lamp lighting, an aquarium and a colorful wall mural created by a local high school student.
 Jim has a knack for carrying all the right books (for example, required and recommended reading for public and private schools, Battle of the Books competitions, etc.), as customers often find what they need here after not being able to at chain bookstores.
 The prices are amazing, often coming in at much less than what you’d buy at a chain.
 One of my favorite independent bookstores in New England and far beyond that region!